 - Miradouro de Santa Luzia: The most romantic miradouro

 - Miradouro da Senhora do Monte: The highest miradouro in Lisbon – best views from above

 Gardens & Parks

-Something that not many people know when visiting Lisbon, is that it has some really beautiful parks and gardens spread through the entire city.
+Something that not many people know when visiting Lisbon is that it has some stunning parks and gardens spread through the entire city.
 If you want to read more about the parks in Lisbon, check out this blog post!
 These are the main parks & gardens you can visit during your stay in Lisbon If you are looking for a natural place to relax, read a book or even exercise.

-If you are staying in Lisbon for an extended period of time, don’t miss out on visiting some nearby cities and make the best of your stay.
-Sintra is the most beautiful place I have ever been to and it’s only 40 minutes away from Rossio.
+If you are staying in Lisbon for an extended period, don’t miss out on visiting some nearby cities and make the best of your stay.
+Sintra is the most beautiful place I have ever been to, and it’s only 40 minutes away from Rossio.
 Even If I had two days to spend in Lisbon, I would still definitely go to Sintra since it’s magical!
-I have already written a blog post with guidelines on how make the best of your visit in Sintra!
+I have already written a blog post with guidelines on how to make the best of your visit to Sintra!